SeeMycode2022/byPython_your_LifeIsEsay/conversion_base/README.md

 for the cmd you must be follow that order :

-1. put path of the folder of conversion_base in the cmd
+1. put path of conversion_base folder in the cmd
-2. put that code : python base.exe
+2. and run by put : python base.exe inthe cmd bash

 for the IDE you must be follow that order:
 1. open your IDE (vscode , vscode studio , pycharm....etc)
 2. open the conversion_base folder in the work space
 3. and make sure the base.exe is open in new tab